Gaussian fluctuations for linear spectral statistics of large random covariance matrices: Statement of the CLT for the trace of the resolvent

 and

-This formula is in accordance with \cite[Formula (2.2)]{pan-CLT-MIMO-preprint-2013} (use \cite[(3.4)]{pan-CLT-MIMO-preprint-2013} to equate both).
-If needed, one can then use the explicit expression of the Stieltjes transform of Mar\v cenko-Pastur distribution (cf. also Proposition \ref{prop:new-variance-formula} below).
+This formula is in accordance with \cite{pan-CLT-MIMO-preprint-2013}, formula (2.2) (use \cite{pan-CLT-MIMO-preprint-2013}, equation (3.4), to equate both).
+If needed, one can then use the explicit expression of the Stieltjes transform of Mar\v cenko--Pastur distribution (cf. also Proposition~\ref {propnew-variance-formula} below).